department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 ## Task #2 - Usability Testing - 20 minutes

 - Ok, now I’m going to have you try out a prototype for filing a travel reimbursement claim where you or a caregiver drove your own vehicle, from your home address, directly to your medical appointment, and then back home.
-I’ll send you a link.

 - In the prototype, some things you’ll be able to select, while other things you won’t.
 None of your information is included, and this won’t affect your account or benefits in any way.

 - Do you have any questions about that before we get started?

-- Ok, I’m sending you the prototype in the chat/email.
-You can go ahead and select that link.
+- Ok, I’m sending you the prototype link in the [chat/email].

 _Send [Prototype link](https://codepen.io/team/va-cie/live/bGOmjGe)_

+- You can go ahead and select that link.

 ----